Auxilium Mentoring Program

 Purpose of Auxilium:

-Program mentors include sophomore, junior, and senior Honors students.
+Mentors include sophomore, junior, and senior Honors students.
 These mentors are available as non-judgmental confidants who have personal experience in handling the pressures of college.
-The mentors understand the large commitment made by Honors students, and through this mentorship, the Honors Program and its student mentors commit themselves to supporting new students in academic excellence and the full development of their abilities.
+The mentors understand the large commitment made by Honors students, and through this mentorship, the Honors College and its student mentors commit themselves to supporting new students in academic excellence and the full development of their abilities.

 *In Latin, means “to support”

 Qualifications for Auxilium Peer Mentors:

 - Sophomore, junior, or senior Honors students in “active status” in the Honors College may apply.
 (See the policy on Active Status and Probation.)

 - Auxilium Peer Mentors will be chosen from applications submitted to the Honors College and reviewed by select members of the Honors College Student Advisory Board and Honors College staff.

 Peer mentors are expected to:

 - Have the desire to serve as a trusted friend and colleague to incoming freshmen students.

 - Contact their mentees by August, at least one week before the start of APU’s New Student Orientation.